A Look at our Courses

 SW 524.
 ADVANCED SOCIAL WORK PRACTICE WITH FAMILIES

 Deepen understanding of the major models of social work practice with families relevant for agency-based practice.
 Beginning tools to apply these models in practice.
 All models viewed through an ecological lens, integrating the impact of policy, ethics, values, agency, economics, race, gender, sexual orientation, culture and oppression.
 Family treatment from a developmental perspective through the family life cycle and from a systemic perspective.
 Systems models to be explored include the intergenerational, structural, brief strategic and solution-oriented approaches.
 Opportunities to apply these perspectives to a range of clients in a variety of settings.

 SW 525.
-SOCIAL WORK PRACTICE WITH COMMUNITIES
+ADVANCED SOCIAL WORK PRACTICE WITH COMMUNITIES

 Broad range of interactional, analytical, and political skills needed to assist communities and community organizations and to serve as change agents to promote social and economic justice.
 Technical and practical elements of planning, organizing and development work, as well as social advocacy, with emphasis on values of democratic, participatory models and methods which empower individuals and groups.
 Content includes assessment of major social problems and how such assessment influences the choice of intervention strategies.

 SW 526.
 SOCIAL WORK RESEARCH DESIGN AND METHODS